 Why Study Athletic Training?

 Andrew Lundgren first came to North Park in 1996 as head athletic trainer and became the program director in 2000.
-Along with overseeing the Athletic Training Educational Program (ATEP), Andrew keeps his skills sharp by serving as the trainer for the men’s soccer team.
+Along with overseeing the Athletic Training Program (ATP), Andrew keeps his skills sharp by serving as the athletic trainer for the men’s soccer team.

-North Park University’s athletic training faculty and staff are all Certified Athletic Trainers who are passionate about helping you gain the knowledge and practical skills you need.
-As a student you’ll work closely with them in both the classroom and on the sidelines.
-You’ll utilize North Park’s ON-CAMPUS CLINICAL FACILITIES as you assist them in providing training services to the University’s Division III athletic teams.
-You’ll also develop close relationships with faculty as mentors and advisors as you complete OFF-CAMPUS CLINICAL ROTATIONS and progress through the program toward your goal of becoming a Certified Athletic Trainer.
+North Park University’s athletic training faculty and staff are all athletic trainers who are passionate about helping you gain the knowledge and practical skills you need.
+As a student, you’ll work closely with them in both the classroom and on the sidelines.
+You’ll utilize North Park’s on-campus clinical facilities as you assist them in providing healthcare to the University’s Division III athletic teams.
+You’ll also develop close relationships with faculty as mentors and advisors as you complete off-campus clinical rotations and progress through the program toward your goal of becoming an athletic trainer.

 Hands-on experience is key to becoming an athletic trainer.
 Our program includes six clinical rotations, utilizing our state-of-the-art on-campus facilities, as well as working at a variety of exciting, prestigious off-campus sites in the city of Chicago.